coderop2/coderop2/README.md

 - 👋 Hi, I’m @coderop2
-- 👀 I’m interested in Lazing around
+- 👀 I’m interested in breaking a record
 - 🌱 I’m currently learning Spark/Hadoop
-- 💞️ I’m looking to collaborate on CV Research
+- 💞️ I’m looking to collaborate on Computer Vision Research
 - 📫 How to reach me mail me

 <!---